Profits / Investments

 -

-partly over his "cost cutting plans ... for a radical shift toward electric cars.”
+partly due to his "cost cutting plans ... for a radical shift toward electric cars.”

 -